Q3 2022 EPS Estimates for Centerra Gold Inc. (TSE:CG) Lifted by Raymond James

-Centerra Gold Inc. (TSE:CG) – Equities researchers at Raymond James raised their Q3 2022 EPS estimates for shares of Centerra Gold in a research report issued to clients and investors on Tuesday, January 18th.
-Raymond James analyst B. Macarthur now anticipates that the company will post earnings of $0.45 per share for the quarter, up from their previous estimate of $0.42.
+Centerra Gold Inc. (TSE:CG) – Equities researchers at Raymond James raised their Q3 2022 earnings estimates for shares of Centerra Gold in a research report issued on Tuesday, January 18th.
+Raymond James analyst B. Macarthur now expects that the company will post earnings per share of $0.45 for the quarter, up from their previous estimate of $0.42.
 Raymond James currently has a “Market Perform” rating and a $13.00 target price on the stock.
 Raymond James also issued estimates for Centerra Gold’s Q4 2022 earnings at $0.47 EPS.

-Other equities analysts have also recently issued reports about the stock.
-CSFB dropped their price target on shares of Centerra Gold from C$10.00 to C$9.75 in a research note on Friday, December 17th.
-Royal Bank of Canada reissued an “outperform” rating and issued a C$14.00 price objective on shares of Centerra Gold in a research report on Tuesday, January 4th.
-Scotiabank lowered their price objective on shares of Centerra Gold from C$13.50 to C$12.50 in a research report on Wednesday.
-National Bankshares boosted their price objective on shares of Centerra Gold from C$12.50 to C$14.00 in a research report on Friday, January 7th.
-Finally, CIBC lowered their price objective on shares of Centerra Gold from C$11.75 to C$11.25 in a research report on Monday, December 6th.
-Four investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and an average target price of C$11.73.
+CG has been the topic of a number of other research reports.
+Scotiabank cut their target price on shares of Centerra Gold from C$13.50 to C$12.50 in a research report on Wednesday.
+National Bankshares lifted their price target on shares of Centerra Gold from C$12.50 to C$14.00 in a report on Friday, January 7th.
+Canaccord Genuity Group cut their price target on shares of Centerra Gold from C$13.00 to C$12.50 in a report on Wednesday.
+Cormark lifted their price target on shares of Centerra Gold from C$9.50 to C$10.00 in a report on Tuesday, November 9th.
+Finally, CIBC dropped their target price on shares of Centerra Gold from C$11.75 to C$11.25 in a report on Monday, December 6th.
+Four analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Centerra Gold currently has a consensus rating of “Buy” and a consensus target price of C$11.73.

-Centerra Gold (TSE:CG) last posted its earnings results on Friday, November 5th.
-The company reported C$0.15 earnings per share for the quarter, topping analysts’ consensus estimates of C$0.14 by C$0.01.
-The business had revenue of C$277.72 million during the quarter.
+Centerra Gold (TSE:CG) last announced its quarterly earnings data on Friday, November 5th.
+The company reported C$0.15 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of C$0.14 by C$0.01.
+The firm had revenue of C$277.72 million during the quarter.

-The business also recently declared a quarterly dividend, which was paid on Friday, December 3rd.
-Shareholders of record on Friday, December 3rd were paid a dividend of $0.07 per share.
+The firm also recently announced a quarterly dividend, which was paid on Friday, December 3rd.
+Stockholders of record on Friday, December 3rd were given a dividend of $0.07 per share.
+This represents a $0.28 annualized dividend and a dividend yield of 2.75%.
 The ex-dividend date was Thursday, November 18th.
-This represents a $0.28 dividend on an annualized basis and a yield of 2.68%.
-Centerra Gold’s payout ratio is -7.27%.
+Centerra Gold’s payout ratio is presently -7.27%.

 Centerra Gold Inc, a gold mining company, engages in the acquisition, exploration, development, and operation of gold and copper properties in North America, Asia, and internationally.
 Its flagship projects include the 100% owned Kumtor gold mine located in the Kyrgyz Republic; the Mount Milligan gold-copper mine located in British Columbia, Canada; and the Ã-ksÃ¼t Gold Mine located in Turkey.